MD Program accreditation

 - increase local accreditation expertise

 - develop a culture of continuous quality improvement

 Under the leadership of the Faculty’s Interim Review Coordinator (IRC), Dr. Martin Schreiber, an interim survey team of faculty and students has been working to review accreditation-related data.
 Along with several groups of key stakeholders, the Faculty’s IRC and an external IRC from another Canadian MD program, will review the data collected on each standard during a site visit lasting 1.5-2 days.
 The results of that site visit will form the basis of a confidential, formative report to the Dean of the Faculty of Medicine, with observations of the strengths of the MD Program, along with any areas of concern that should be addressed in preparation for the full accreditation self-study and site visit in 2019-2020.

-The MD Program's Interim Accreditation Review is scheduled to take place on March 28 & 29, 2017.
-The External IRC for the site visit will be Dr. Robert Whyte, Assistant Dean of Undergraduate Medical Education at the Michael G. DeGroote School of Medicine, McMaster University.
+The MD Program's Interim Accreditation Review took place on March 28 & 29, 2017.
+The External IRC for the site visit was Dr. Robert Whyte, Assistant Dean of Undergraduate Medical Education at the Michael G. DeGroote School of Medicine, McMaster University.

 Additional information on the interim accreditation review and general accreditation procedures

 - An Overview of the Interim Accreditation Review Process (IRP)